QuiiBz/niftycss/site/docs/features/styling.md

 export const { css } = createNifty({});
 ```

-As you can see, we used destructuring to get a `css` method, which will be used to create your styles.
+As you can see, we used destructuration to get a `css` method, which will be used to create your styles.
 We also immediately export this method, to make it available on your project.

-Then, use the `css` method to generate your first style.
+Then, use this `css` method to generate your first style.
 This will return you the class name corresponding to the styles you wrote.

-Inside this method, you must provide a `style provider`, which is an object containing the styles you want to define.
-You will automatically get **auto-completion** from your IDE:
+Inside this method, you must provide a `style provider`, which is an object containing the styles you want to define (See [styling props](/docs/features/styling-props) for another use of the `style provider`).
+You will automatically get **auto-completion** from your IDE of all available CSS properties:

 ```typescript
 import { css } from 'path/to/nifty.ts';